 Gather Those Eggs Often!

 Unless you keep your chicken coop heated (which is not a good idea), you should check several times a day for eggs and bring them in the house.
-You don’t want those precious eggs to freeze or they will be difficult to mix and will have a somewhat rubbery texture when cooked.
+You don’t want them eggs to freeze or they may crack and become difficult to beat and gain a rubbery texture when cooked.